 Time to get down to the nitty-gritty financials – the rental bond.
 So what is it, and how does it work?
 Are there options if you can’t afford to pay the bond right away?

-A rental bond is a payment that is requested on behalf of owners from a signing tenant as financial protection in case there’s a breach of the lease agreement.
+A rental bond is a sum of money requested from tenants on behalf of owners/agents.
+The rental bond is financial protection in case there’s a breach of the lease agreement.
 You typically pay a bond to a landlord or property manager before you move into your new house.

 – Rental applications: How long before I’m approved for a property?